Dhole/dhole.github.io/content/about.md

 hardware hacking, security and cryptography among others.

 I've been using Linux for nearly 10 years and tried some *BSD along the way.
-The main programming languages I use are C and lately Go.
+The main programming languages I use are C, python and lately Go.
 I enjoy learning about new programming languages and stuff in general.

 - My github: https://github.com/Dhole
 - ~~My email: bankukur at gmail dot com~~